wshobson/financial-chat/README.md

 - Risk management techniques using technically-derived stops and R Multiples
 - Interactive Streamlit UI for chat-based interaction
 - Multiple Agent Workflows using LangGraph
+- Deployment to AWS with the Copilot CLI

 ## Installation